mmgen/mmgen-wallet/doc/wiki/cmds/command-help-txbump.md

   -z, --show-hash-presets Show information on available hash presets

-  With --autosign, the TX file argument is omitted, and the last submitted TX file on the removable device will be used.
+  With --autosign, the TX file argument is omitted, and the last submitted transaction on the removable device will be used.
+Or, if the first non-option argument is a non-negative integer, it specifies an index into the list of submitted transactions, in reverse chronological order, and that transaction will be bumped.
+‘0’ (the default) signifies the last sent transaction, ‘1’ the next-to-last, and so on.

   If no outputs are specified, the original outputs will be used for the replacement transaction, otherwise a new transaction will be created with the